OC Catholic

 Sports

-The margin for error hasn’t grown much in recent seasons.
-Goals usually arrive few and far between when the Rosary…
+One of the oldest and most decorated girls’ soccer clubs has been training for years about a mile from JSerra…

-The margin for error hasn’t grown much in recent seasons.
-Goals usually arrive few and far between when the Rosary…
+One of the oldest and most decorated girls’ soccer clubs has been training for years about a mile from JSerra…

-TRINITY LEAGUE ATHLETE PROFILE: GRAHAM PARTON
+ATHLETE PROFILE: DESIREY GOMEZ

-When it comes to playing soccer, years on the pitch have taught Graham Parton a multitude of life lessons that…
+Desirey Gomez didn’t exactly set out to become a cross-country runner.
+Running seemed to find her.
+“I began running the…

-When it comes to playing soccer, years on the pitch have taught Graham Parton a multitude of life lessons that…
+Desirey Gomez didn’t exactly set out to become a cross-country runner.
+Running seemed to find her.
+“I began running the…

 Advertisement